peterasamoah7/peer-reviewers/README.md

 ## About The Project
 Peer Reviewers App is a web application that uses AI knowledge extraction to perform document similarity to help recommend peer reviewers  for academic and scholarly journals and articles.
 A possible peer reviewer for a submitted scholarly article or paper is a researcher or academic with experience in the research area of the submitted research paper.
-Using knowledge extraction and document similarity we can compare research papers of two academics to determine of one can be a reviewer for the other.
+Using knowledge extraction and document similarity we can compare research papers of academics to determine possible reviewers.

 The inspiration for this project is based on a university project I worked on where I used the Bag of Words approach to search indexed documents in a search store.
 In this application we take advantage of Expert AI Keyphrase API to extract key phrases from submitted research papers, the topics and